teddyjfpender/storing-and-requesting-objects/Wallet-zkApp-Interaction-Storing-and-Requesting-Objects.md

 #### Mitigation
 - **Secure Backups**: Allow users to backup their objects securely.
 Any backup process should maintain the same level of encryption and security as primary storage.
 - **Multi-factor Authentication**: Ensure recovery methods involve MFA to prevent unauthorized recovery attempts.

+### Object Scoping and Collision Avoidance

+#### Issue
+There is a potential for multiple applications to request storing of objects with similar or identical identifiers exists, which could lead to one app accidentally or maliciously overwriting an object set by another app.
+This can lead to unintended data loss or misrepresentation.

+#### Mitigation
+- **Namespacing**: When storing objects, wallets should ensure each object is scoped or namespaced uniquely.
+This ensures that even if two different applications request to store objects with identical identifiers, they will not collide or overwrite each other.
+A wallet should communicate well to the user whether or not storing an object risks overwriting another.
+- **Audit Trails**: Maintain a record of all object storage, modification, and access activities.
+This could help in tracing any unexpected or unauthorized changes.